dojo/framework/src/stores/README.md

 **Note:** Concurrent commands are always assumed to be asynchronous and resolved using `Promise.all`.

-### Decorating Processes
+## Middleware

-The `Process` callback provides a hook to apply generic/global functionality across multiple or all processes used within an application.
+Middleware provides a hook to apply generic/global functionality across multiple or all processes used within an application.
+Middleware is a function that receives the error and the result of a process to perform a specific action, before calling the next middleware if provided.

 This is done using higher order functions that wrap the process' local `callback` using the error and result payload to decorate or perform an action for all processes it is used for.

 `callback` decorators can be composed together to combine multiple units of functionality, such that in the example below `myProcess` would run the `error` and `result` through the `collector`, `logger` and then `snapshot` callbacks.